TCDocProc/arch/README.md

 Uses Django AllAuth library.
 Includes password recovery, signing up, logging in and logging out.
 There’s no need to confirm an email.
-There are no password requirements (in terms of length or symbols).
+Password must be 6 characters or longer but no symbol restrictions apply.

 To try it out: